-- A10.23 As noted above, we recognise that providers are likely to wish to seek to retain customers that express an intention to switch providers, usually through a conversation (referred to throughout this guidance as "a retention conversation").
-We note that some customers will welcome a retention conversation, while others will not. - A10.24 Where the retention conversation occurs, we expect providers to have procedures in place to ensure that: - i) customer service agents' incentive schemes do not encourage poor agent behaviour that constitutes or otherwise gives rise to a disincentive for the customer to switch. - ii) customers' intentions are recorded and actioned correctly. - iii) customer service agents understand what retention activity is appropriate, particularly in circumstances where it is evident that a customer does not want to have a retention conversation.
+- A6.25 As noted above, we recognise that providers are likely to wish to seek to retain customers that express an intention to switch providers, usually through a conversation (referred to throughout this guidance as "a retention conversation").
+We note that some customers will welcome a retention conversation, while others will not. - A6.26 Where the retention conversation occurs, we expect providers to have procedures in place to ensure that: - i) customer service agents' incentive schemes do not encourage poor agent behaviour that constitutes or otherwise gives rise to a disincentive for the customer to switch.